ckull/cnn_catdog/README.md

 Test result
 ----

-These are the last 3 results after fine-tuned with 25 Epoch
+These are the last 3 results after retrain with 10 Epoch and 25 of fine-tuning

 Epoch 23/25
 250/250 [==============================] - 63s - loss: 0.1122 - acc: 0.9534 - val_loss: 0.2114 - val_acc: 0.9330